 Is Wellbutrin Safe While Breastfeeding?

 Yes.
-In most cases, bupropion is not harmful to the baby, as the drug enters the breast milk in small amounts.
+In most cases, Bupropion may not harm neonatal health, as the drug enters the breast milk in small amounts.
 A nursing mother need not stop breastfeeding her baby while taking the drug.
 However, make sure to check for any reactions in your baby.
 Observe him keenly.
 Check for the symptoms such as vomiting, sedation, diarrhea, and jitteriness.
 Measuring serum levels may rule out toxicity concerns.

 According to Dr. Hale of Hale’s Medications & Mothers’ Milk, Wellbutrin is considered an L3 – Limited Data-Probably Compatible.
 Hale uses a system from L1 through L5, with L1 being the safest to take when breastfeeding and L5 being the least safe.
 Since Wellbutrin is considered an L3, one should observe the baby for any signs of sedation, irritability, seizures, not waking up to feed/ poor feeding and weight gain.